albertzak/open/readme.md

 is it really that far fetched to want to look inside a variable?

-or tell some piece of code to run on that machine over there?
+or tell that machine over there to run this piece of code?